bogdan-kovalchuk/CarND-LaneLines-P1/writeup.md

 My pipeline consists the next 7 steps:

 1.1.
-Loading and resize image to size appropriate for detection algorithms (960, 540)
+Load and resize image to size appropriate for detection algorithms (960, 540)

 ![alt text][im1]